Translated by Hilary Keyes

 Traveling from Osaka to Himeji is best accomplished by either train or car.

-With a rental car, you can take the Sanyo Expressway from Osaka and reach Himeji city in about an hour and 20 minutes.
+With a rental car, you can take the Sanyo Expressway from Osaka and reach Himeji in about an hour and 20 minutes.
 If you have your own car, sightseeing and traveling around the Himeji area will be very easy and a lot of fun too.
+There are many places in Himeji that are best accessed by driving.

 Traveling to Himeji from Kyoto